-Thom's mathematical works, published in 2022
+Thom's mathematical works, published between 2017 and 2022.

 If the founders of Bourbaki, who were at the beginning ostracized by some important mathematicians, were dissidents in their time, René Thom was also a dissident but in an entirely different manner and at a later age.